Grand Theft Attorney in Miami

 Grand theft is considered a felony in Florida, which means those convicted can expect to serve at least a year in prison, fines up to $5,000, and ordered to pay restitution.
 That said, the actual penalties one might face are determined by the degree of grand theft that they are convicted.

-Grand theft can also be charged as three vary degrees of severity with scaling penalties:
+Grand theft can also be charged as three degrees of severity with scaling penalties from five years to up to thirty years in prison.

 Clearly, even a lesser conviction for grand theft can be a very serious and life-altering experience in Florida.
 Reach out to our grand theft lawyer in Miami at Jonathan Blecher, P.A. to learn more about how you can defend against your charges.